nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

-And so I'm not sure if you've ever seen, like, a struct where you want to, like, you know, use, like, you know, I want to say like, hey, I have this struct, or I have this thing, and I put, you know-- let me back up.
+And so I'm not sure if you've ever seen, like, a struct where you want to, like, you know, use, like, you know, I want to say like, hey, I have this struct, or I have this thing, and I put, you know— let me back up.
 So in Rust, if you want to, in a pattern, ignore exactly one thing, like one field in a struct, or like, one item in an array, you use the underscore.
 And they also have the `..` pattern, which says, you know, ignore all the fields in this, or all the items in this array.
-And so it just kind of like lets you, you know, avoid writing a bunch of underscores-- underscore comma, underscore comma, etc.
+And so it just kind of like lets you, you know, avoid writing a bunch of underscores— underscore comma, underscore comma, etc.
 And so it's kind of like, `..` is "ignore everything inside of this."
 And so now, in these slice patterns, you can have, like, a few different things.
-You can say, hey, I want to, like-- the example given in the blog post for 1.42 is you have, like, a hello world.
+You can say, hey, I want to, like— the example given in the blog post for 1.42 is you have, like, a hello world.
 You know, a slice that says "hello, comma, world, comma."
 And then you might have, like, you know, some other things on the end and then you can say, I want to match on the slice, it says "hello,